Postgraduate - Course

 1 year FT, 2 years PT

-Students have a maximum of three years to complete this course.
+Students have a maximum of four years to complete this course.

 Mode and location